imrahulr/imrahulr.github.io/_posts/2018-01-11-quora-insincere-question.md

 ## Models

-Since this was a kernel-only competitions, the following limits were imposed on the code -
+Since this was a kernel-only competition, the following limits were imposed on code -
 - GPU Kernel <= 2 hours run-time
 - No external data
 - No custom packages

 Thus, we need to use simpler models with small run-times.
 So, our final solution consisted of a simple weighted linear average of following five deep learning models -
-- LSTM + GRU each with 128 hidden units + Attention, with averaged GloVe and Paragram embeddings
+- LSTM + GRU (each with 128 hidden units) + Attention, with averaged GloVe and Paragram embeddings
 - LSTM + GRU (128) + Attention + Capsule, with averaged GloVe and Paragram embeddings + Gaussian Noise
 - LSTM + GRU (60), with Wiki News embeddings
 - LSTM + GRU (80), with Wiki News embeddings with different proprocessing
 - LSTM + GRU (80), with averaged GloVe and Paragram embeddings + Gaussian Noise

-Each model is train for ~6 epochs on the training set with Adam optimizer and cyclic learning rate.
+Each model is train for around 6 epochs on the training set with Adam optimizer and cyclic learning rate.
 The solution has a runtime of 6352 seconds as compared to total runtime of 7200 seconds.

 ---